Degrees of incomputability, realizability and constructive reverse mathematics: Key technical notions

-Consequently, Lemma \ref{lem:idempotent} still holds even if we relace the Kleene-Vesley algebra with the new pca $\mathbb{P}_\jump$.
+Consequently, Lemma \ref{lem:idempotent} still holds even if we replace $\mathbb{P}$ with the new pca $\mathbb{P}_\jump$.
 Hereafter, we always assume the underlying pca $\mathbb{P}$ is $\mathbb{P}_\jump$; so in particular, the properties (1), (2), (3) and (4) hold.

-Lifschitz \cite{Lif} showed that the above four properties (1), (2), (3) and (4) ensure that all axioms of the Heyting arithmetic ${\bf HA}$ are $\jump_{\rm L}$-realizable.
-Moreover, van Oosten \cite{vO} showed that all axioms of Troelstra's elementary analysis ${\bf EL}$ are $\jump_{\rm vO}$-realizable.
-Then Chen-Rathjen \cite{ChRa12} showed that all axioms of ${\bf IZF}$ are $\jump_{\rm L}$-realizable.
-Now, the properties (1), (2), (3), and (4) ensure the following general result.
+Lifschitz \cite{Lif} showed that the above four properties (1), (2), (3) and (4) ensure that all axioms of the Heyting arithmetic ${\bf HA}$ are $\jump_{\rm L}$-realizable over ${\sf K}_1$.
+Moreover, van Oosten \cite{vO} showed that all axioms of Troelstra's elementary analysis ${\bf EL}$ are $\jump_{\rm vO}$-realizable over ${\sf K}_2^{\sf eff}$.
+Then Chen-Rathjen \cite{ChRa12} showed that all axioms of ${\bf IZF}$ are $\jump_{\rm L}$-realizable over ${\sf K}_1$.
+To summarize the above, one can now show that the properties (1), (2), (3), and (4) ensure the following general result.